-- The school procedure for the use of mobile phones states that pupil mobile phones should be handed in upon entry to school. - If a pupil breaches the school procedures, then the phone or device will be confiscated and will be held in a secure place in the school office.
+- The school strongly advise that pupil mobile phones should not be brought into school.
+However, the school accepts that there may be circumstances in which a parent wishes their child to have a mobile phone for their own safety.
+All mobile phones are expected to be handed to Key Stage coordinators at the start of the day and can be collected at the end of the day. - If a pupil breaches the school procedures, then the phone or device will be confiscated and will be held in a secure place in the school office.
 Mobile phones and devices will be released to parents in accordance with the school Behaviour Policy and procedures. - Phones and devices must not be taken into examinations.
 Pupils found in possession of a mobile phone during an exam will be reported to the appropriate examining body.
 This may result in the pupil's withdrawal from either that examination or all examinations. - If a pupil needs to contact his/her parent, they will be allowed to use a school phone.
 Parents are advised not to contact their child via their mobile phone during the school day, but to contact the school office. - Pupils should protect their phone numbers by only giving them to trusted friends and family members. - Pupils will be instructed in safe and appropriate use of mobile phones and personal devices and will be made aware of boundaries and consequences. - Pupils will be provided with school mobile phones or other hand-held personal devices to use in specific learning activities under the supervision of a member of staff.
 Such mobile phones will be set up so that only those features required for the activity will be enabled.